Easy Cottage Cheese Alfredo

 A bowl of creamy cottage cheese alfredo garnished with parsley, with a block of cheese and a fork on the side.

 This Cottage Cheese Alfredo recipe is simple, healthy, and surprisingly delicious.
-Swapping heavy cream for cottage cheese makes this cottage cheese pasta sauce lighter and packed with protein, without sacrificing the creamy goodness you’d find in a traditional alfredo sauce.
-I was doubtful at first, but one taste, and I was hooked.
+Swapping heavy cream for cottage cheese makes this pasta sauce lighter and packed with protein, without sacrificing the creamy goodness you’d expect in traditional Alfredo sauce.
+I was doubtful at first, but one taste and I was hooked.
 It’s amazing how a small change can make a big difference in both health and flavor.

 Key Ingredients & Substitutions